 Acts of the Apostles summarizes the activities of the first disciples and witnesses of the life of Jesus Christ.
-In fact, the book was intended to describe, in summary but deliberate way, the accounts of the life of the early Church as observed by a non-Jew medical professional, Luke.
+The book describes, in summary, but deliberate way, the accounts of the life of the early Church as observed by a non-Jew medical professional, Luke.

-Many are of the opinion that those actions or witnesses of the apostles could be properly called the Acts of the Spirit of Jesus, or of the Holy Spirit, in the lives of the Apostles.
-But only two of the apostles' activities were prominently documented, namely, Peter and Paul.
-John and James' stories were treated sparingly in the book.
+Many believe that those actions or witnesses of the apostles could be appropriately called the Acts of the Spirit of Jesus.
+One could also describe them as the acts of the Holy Spirit in the lives of the Apostles.
+But only two of the apostles' activities were prominently documented, namely, Saint Peter’s and Saint Paul’s.
+Saints John and James' stories were treated sparingly in the book.

-The story in Acts of the Apostles are powerful; and if you want to learn how the early Church bore witness to the faith after the ascension of Jesus, Acts of the Apostles should be the first document to review.
+The stories in Acts of the Apostles are compelling.
+If one wants to learn how the early Church bore witness to the faith after the ascension of the Lord, Acts of the Apostles should be the first document to review.

-Here, I am particularly interested in Acts 4:33: “With great power the apostles bore witness to the resurrection of the Lord Jesus and great favor was accorded them all.”
+Here, I am particularly interested in Acts 4:33.
+It says: "With great power, the apostles bore witness to the resurrection of the Lord Jesus, and great favor was accorded them all.”

-The turning point in the apostle's faith-journey was the fact of the resurrection.
-From the news of the resurrection, a new faith-life began for them, and when the Pentecost came, their preaching was vivified by the clear message that Jesus is alive, he resurrected and he is, therefore, the Lord.
+The turning point in the apostle's faith-journey was the fact of the Resurrection.
+From the news of the Resurrection, a new faith-life began for them.
+When the Pentecost came, their preaching was invigorated by the clear message that Jesus is alive.
+He resurrected, and he is, therefore, the Lord.

-Upon the resurrection rested the decisive moment of the audacity of faith of the early disciples.
-Paul's conversion drew him to the daring truth of the resurrection as well: "That I may know him and the power of his resurrection.”
-(Philippians 3:10)
+Upon the Resurrection rested the decisive moment of the audacity of faith of the early disciples.
+Paul's conversion drew him to the daring truth of the Resurrection as well: "That I may know him and the power of his resurrection" (Phil 3:10).

 As believers, we do not need to be apologetic about the fact that Jesus resurrected.
 It is upon this truth lies the boldness of our faith, at least in part.
-Without the Easter morn, our faith as Christians would've been empty.
+Without Easter, our faith as Christians would've been empty.

-The experience of the resurrection of Jesus was so powerful in the minds and hearts of the disciples of Jesus that it was a constant refrain on their lips.
+The experience of the Lord's Resurrection was so strong in the minds and hearts of the disciples of Jesus that it was a constant refrain on their lips.
 The confession has additional favor too.
 Hear how Scripture describes it: "Great favor was accorded them all [meaning the disciples]” (Acts 4: v.
 33b).

 Favor could also be translated as grace or blessing.
-The Christian blessing, favor or grace is tied to the Christian faith in the Risen Lord.
-Constant recourse to the Christ of the resurrection increases our spiritual wealth.
+The Christian blessing, favor, or grace flows from faith in the Risen Lord.
+Constant recourse to the Christ of the Resurrection increases our spiritual wealth.
 Thus we grow from grace to grace, favor to favor, glory to glory.

-I pray your life and faith are firm on the truth of the resurrection and favor be granted to you too, through Christ Our Lord.
+I pray that our life and faith are firm on the truth of the Resurrection.
+May favor be granted to you and me, too, through Christ Our Lord.
 Amen.

 God love you.
 God bless you.